 The above diagram indicates the basic concept of a solar air heater, and while there are many designs, the basic principle is the same - a small fan feeds interior air into a south-facing wall-mounted panel.
 Air is heated as it passes behind a black surface and is then returned to the conditioned space at a much higher temperature.
 "Free" passive solar heating on a budget!

 DIY solar air heater videos are a big hit on YouTube, with a couple of main staple ideas - recycled pop can solar collectors, downspout solar collectors, screen or sheet metal solar collectors.
 If you don't have it in you to make one yourself, solar air heaters for sale are also available online for purchase with a bit of internet digging.

 Aside from large commercial installations, the most common application for solar air heaters seems to be supplemental heat for individual rooms, like an addition, a workshop, garage or any other small outbuilding.

 The reason we say 'supplemental' is that while while a modicum of heat can be collected on cloudy days, you're mostly going to feel the heat when the sun is shinning.
-And without some additional feature to store heat and later distribute heat (thermal mass), it's unlikely that anything but the most well-insulated buildings will maintain a comfortable room temperature from sundown to sunup on a cold winter night.
+And without some a sizable amount of thermal mass to store heat and release heat, it's unlikely that anything but the most well-insulated buildings will maintain a comfortable room temperature from sundown to sunup on a cold winter night.